harshkumarkhatri/Snapchat-UI-Redesign/README.md

-# snapchat_bottomnavbar_implementation
+# Snapchat UI redesign

-A new Flutter project.TODO: adding the sw ipe left and right feature to switch the bottom navigation items.
-* Added the option 5 screen and widgets in the option 5 and changed the layout of the bottom nav bar a bit
+A new Flutter project.

 ## Getting Started